-The HE Agriculture Programmes are based within University Centre Reaseheath’s dedicated £2 million Higher Education teaching facilities and have direct access to Reaseheath’s specialist campus facilities which in recent years has seen over £80 million in investment, including:
+The Sustainable Agriculture programmes are based within University Centre Reaseheath’s dedicated £2 million University Centre teaching facilities and have direct access to Reaseheath’s specialist campus which in recent years has seen over £80 million in investment, including:

 - £8 million Advanced Engineering and Agri-Tech Centre

-- £8 million National Centre for Horticulture, the Environment and Sustainable Technology, including an automated, hydroponic, LED glasshouse and 2021 commissioned 200m2 Vertical Farming Centre.
+- £8 million National Centre for Horticulture, the Environment and Sustainable Technology, including an automated, hydroponic, LED-light glasshouse and 2021 commissioned 200m2 Vertical Farming Centre

 - £7 million Food Centre featuring commercial dairy processing facilities, butchery and bakery